tailwindlabs/tailwindcss.com/source/docs/extracting-components.blade.md

 @endslot
 @endcomponent

-This makes it easy to change the shared styles in one place by just editing the `.btn` class.
+This makes it possible to change the shared styles in one place by just editing the `.btn` class.

 It also allows you to add new one-off button styles without being forced to create a new component class or duplicate the shared styles: